silkyclouds/Autokong/README.md

 </code></pre>

 <h2>Why Delete the Database?</h2>
 <p>Deleting the SongKong database before each task prevents corruption caused by repeated runs of AutoKong.
-SongKong reads information directly from the files, so AutoKong does not depend on the SongKong database.</p>
+SongKong reads information directly from the files, so AutoKong does not depend on the SongKong database.
+I obviously recommend you to run a dedicated container of songkong pointed to a dedicated docker volume in order to keep another instance of your database intact!</p>